iyobo/react-spoon/README.md

 You may find that they don't show up in this order or sometimes don't show up at all.
 Sometimes, one route will show up multiple times while others never do.

-Defining/using the onEnter hook just gives you one more way to control your react app's load sequencing with improved precision.
+Defining/using the onEnter hook just gives you one solid way to reliably control your react app's page-loading sequencing with improved precision.
-And it is WAY more cleaner and elegant to define this static hook at the class/component level, and not in your main file where you are defining the route tree.
+And it is WAY more cleaner and elegant to define this static hook at the class/component level, and not in your main file or wherever you are defining the route tree.

 Besides wanting an elegant, full-featured **frontend** routing library...needing one with Reliable, Component-oriented route-event handling was one of the key reasons why I created React-Spoon

-## Why 'Spoon'?

-I created React-Spoon while creating [JollofJS](http://github.com/iyobo/jollofjs) (Think Django for NodeJS).
-I created its built-in admin tool with React.
-JollofJS is named after Jollof Rice, a delicious Nigerian rice dish.
-You'd usually use a spoon when serving rice... which made React-Spoon an appropriate router name.

-...Yes, I'm a Foodie :P

 ## Development